RunestoneInteractive/httlads/_sources/PythonReview/python_review_new.rst

    lambda parameters : expression

-The best way to understand the Lambda function is to see examples of it.
+The best way to understand the Lambda function is to see it being used.

 .. activecode:: lamda_function
    :coach: